Heroin Trafficking

 • The average guideline minimum and the average sentence imposed have fluctuated over the past five years.

-• The average sentence imposed was 66 months in fiscal year 2020 and fiscal year 2024.
+• The average sentence imposed was 60 months in fiscal year 2021 and 62 months in fiscal year 2025.

 2 Individuals sentenced for drug trafficking were sentenced under USSG §§2D1.1 (Drug Trafficking), 2D1.2 (Protected Locations), 2D1.5 (Continuing Criminal Enterprise), 2D1.6 (Use of a Communication Facility), 2D1.8 (Rent/Manage Drug Establishment), 2D1.10 (Endangering Human Life), or 2D1.14 (Narco-Terrorism).